Safeguarding Police and Procedures at Oxfam

 - Support and care: Entails providing resources to support and care for those who have experienced sexual harassment, abuse and/or violence.
 It also includes ensuring that staff have access to specialized training and real-life experience.

 - Response: This includes strengthening and harmonizing current policies and procedures, and ensuring that these are clear and accessible to all.
 We are aiming to cultivate an environment where information is shared and people are held accountable.

 Our 10-Point Action Plan

 On 16 February 2018, we agreed on a 10-Point Action Plan to strengthen Oxfam’s safeguarding policies and practices and to transform our organizational culture.
-Learn more about it.
+Learn more about it by clicking here.

 What safeguarding policies does Oxfam have in place?